scosman/actions_mcp/README.md

       description: "Deployment key for the service"
 ```

-If `DEPLOY_KEY` is not set in the environment, the server will fail to start with a clear error message.
+ActionMCP will load env vars from the environment, and any set in a `.env` file in your working directory.

 ### optional_env_var